 I still remembered that day when God saved me and my children while driving home from preaching at a church in Belle Glade, Florida.
 Our church was assisting a struggling church in Belle Glade and so we put the six elders on a schedule to drive 1hr 30 min – some eighty-odd miles on the highway each Sabbath to this church in Belle Glade, Florida.

 That Sabbath was my turn to go to Belle Glade; my wife was not able to go with us, so my son Andre who was 13-years old, my daughter Veronica-10 years old, and my other son DeVaughn-9 years old, we all packed into my car and headed to Belle Glade.
 The journey from Miami to Belle Glade is very lonely because the majority of the journey has sugar-cane fields on both sides.
 It also has a two-car lane on one side, and a two-car lane in the opposite direction with only 15 feet of land separating both traffic.
 The road is heavily used by cargo trucks and farming vehicles, but this Sabbath it was lonely.

 My task this Sabbath was to reach the church at 9:15 a.m. for the opening, so we left home at 7:00 a.m.
-We sang hymns as we drive to Belle Glade.
+We sang hymns as we drove to Belle Glade.
 My other responsibilities that day was to teach the Sabbath School lesson at 10:00 a.m. and preach the divine sermon at noon.
 After that, we would stay for lunch, which normally finished at around 3:00 p.m.

 Everything was going well that day: we arrived early, opened the church, and started song service.
 I taught the Sabbath School lesson and preached a message to the twenty members that were there – half were senior citizens, one or two youths, and the others were young adults.
 After the church service, some members gathered at Brother Lewis’ home where we enjoyed a pot-luck lunch prepared by the members.
 It was around 3:00 p.m. when I decided to leave and head back to Miami.